 Cacti enjoy warmer temperatures in the summer, but to help them thrive, a cooler temperature during the winter months can be important.
 Aim for between 65 and 85 degrees Fahrenheit during the summer and 45 to 55 F in the winter months.
 If the climate is right, taking your cactus outside during the summer can help with growth, though you should choose an area that gets adequate shade and bring it inside if the temperature drops.

 Winter and Summer Care

 Cacti are dormant during the winter months when they require very little care.
 They should only be watered if you notice the plant beginning to shrivel.
-During the growing season between March and September, though, cacti require a little more watering — generally whenever you notice the soil beginning to dry out.
+During the growing season between March and September, however, cacti require a little more watering — generally whenever you notice the soil beginning to dry out.

 You can also fertilize your cactus during the summer growing season.
-Use a low-nitrogen fertilizer designed for succulents once a month during the growing season.
+Use a low-nitrogen liquid or water-soluble fertilizer designed for succulents once a month during the growing season.
 You can also propagate your strawflower cactus during the growing season either from seeds or from small cuttings.
 Don't fertilize your strawflower cactus during the dormant season.

 - Texas A&M University Aggie Horticulture: Care of Your Cactus